-Gun Reform Won't Get Us Anywhere
+'Gun Reform' Won't Get Us Anywhere

 You go where you can.
 You implement, then track, then implement again.
 And this is not impossible.
 Other countries, have made reforms and their citizens do not live in fear of being shot every time they go to the movies, to the mall, or to a concert.
 I know this first hand — I lived in Australia at the time they reformed their gun laws (and keep on acting—Australia just got rid of another 26,000 guns).

-But in the US—because we have no commitment to a goal, there is no tracking.
+But in the U.S. — because we have no commitment to a goal, there is no tracking.
 In fact, it’s worse than that.
-For twenty years, the Center for Disease control has been explicitly banned through a congressional ruling from funding any efforts measuring and tracking the effectiveness efforts to reduce gun violence.
-But if we all agree on the goal—to save lives, then a commitment to measurement becomes even easier.
+For 20 years, the Center for Disease control has been explicitly banned through a congressional ruling from funding any efforts measuring and tracking the effectiveness efforts to reduce gun violence.
+But if we all agree on the goal — to save lives, then a commitment to measurement becomes even easier.

+Guns are big business in the U.S. Anything that reduces the supply or demand of guns comes into conflict with the interest of gun manufacturers.

 There is another challenge.
-Guns are big business in the US.
-Anything that reduces the supply or demand of guns comes into conflict with the interest of gun manufacturers.
+Guns are big business in the U.S. Anything that reduces the supply or demand of guns comes into conflict with the interest of gun manufacturers.
 It’s a huge part of why, even though many states and countries have found numerous effective strategies for reducing gun violence, there has been so little systematic progress across the US.

 Gun manufacturers are on the front foot here.
 There are hundreds of examples of proposed laws (drafted by lobbyists) which restrict efforts to reduce gun supply or demand.
-There are endless examples—gag-orders on pediatricians hoping to talk to their patients about the dangers of guns in the home; the recent roll back of state-sharing of offender registration; the gag order on the Center for Disease Control and so on.
+There are endless examples — gag-orders on pediatricians hoping to talk to their patients about the dangers of guns in the home; the recent roll back of state-sharing of offender registration; the gag order on the Center for Disease Control and so on.
 It is a long and disheartening list.

-We have two courses of action—diminish the influence of the manufacturers or invite them to the table.
+We have two courses of action — diminish the influence of the manufacturers or invite them to the table.
 The choice is theirs.
 Will the industry commit to the goal and allow adequate tracking?
-If they won’t agree on a goal to save lives, then their motives are clear—they value money not Americans.
+If they won’t agree on a goal to save lives, then their motives are clear — they value money not Americans.

 It’s not enough to complain.
 It’s time to save lives.